Scene from a dramatised tour next to the Lope de Vega House-Museum in the Barrio de las Letras district in Madrid

 Salamanca

 Why is Salamanca called “the golden city”?
 Why does it have two cathedrals?
-Why is there an astronaut carved into the cathedral façade?
+Why is there an astronaut on the facade of one of them?
 These are some of the secrets of Salamanca you can discover with its wide range of unusual tours.
-For example, you can climb the medieval towers of the Cathedral, visit buildings that are usually closed to the public, or discover a gallery of urban art.You can also go on the guided tours organised every day by the tourist offices, or take a guided bicycle ride.
+For example, you can climb the medieval towers of the Cathedral, visit buildings that are usually closed to the public, or discover a gallery of urban art.You can also take advantage of the guided tours organized every day from the tourist offices, including by bicycle.
 If you're travelling with kids, we also suggest a trip on the sightseeing train.

 External view of one of the towers of Salamanca Cathedral from the top roof